 rehabilitation – or “rehab” – provides 24-hour care in a safe environment.
 A team of people help you

-with your drug or alcohol problem, as well as other issues like mental
+with your substance use disorder, as well as other issues like mental

 First, you need to get an evaluation to determine if residential rehab is the right fit for you.